angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 possible.
 Doomsday shines in these matchups since you can win through some prison elements.
-The Glorious Quad-Morphose Pile can beat a Chalice on 0 or 1, pass-the-turn piles with Spoils can beat Deafening Silence or
-{{Ethersworn Canonist}}.
-Also keep in mind that these are decks that will often play {{Leyline of the Void}}, meaning Echo can be a liability.
+The Glorious Quad-Morphose Pile can beat a Chalice on 0 or 1, pass-the-turn piles with Spoils can beat Deafening Silence or :card[Ethersworn Canonist].
+Also keep in mind that these are decks that will often play :card[Leyline of the Void], meaning Echo can be a liability.
 But a broken Echo hand is still probably worth keeping.
 Maverick could potentially be playing Veil, so be wary, but not overly so.